 Q: What do I wear?

-A: During the 90 day observation period, you wear navy blue pants and a blue oxford style shirt (which you supply).
+A: During the 60 day observation period, you wear navy blue pants, a navy blue polo, and black boots (which you supply).
 Probationary and other members have uniforms provided by the Squad.

 Q: Are their additional opportunities for training?

 A: Yes; members have access to advanced life support classes and a variety of other medical and rescue oriented training.
 Almost all of this training is free, or at nominal charge.

 Q: I am a nurse (or doctor, or respiratory therapist); do I have to be an EMT?

 A: Yes, BUT — a process does exist which might allow you to either take a shorter course or challenge the state certification examination, at the Virginia Office of EMS’s discretion.
 You may consult the Thomas Jefferson EMS Council Office at 295-6146 or the Virginia Office of EMS at 1-800-523-6019 for further information.

 Q. How do I become certified as an EMT?